jdevera/subdue/README.rst

     $ SUB_NAME init

 This will show you the steps required to setup the sub.
-This normally involves adding a call to a special for on ``init`` from one of your shell's startup files.
+This normally involves adding a call to a special form of ``init`` from one of your shell's startup files.
 That call generates code for your shell that takes care of adding the directory of the main command to the ``PATH``.
 It also sets up shell completion and the *eval-command* feature described later in this document.

 ..
 Tip::
     Alternatively, to gain some speed, you can choose to run the provided steps manually once and store their output in the shell startup file.
 This however has a drawback: any updates provided in subsequent versions of Subdue will not be applied.

 Anatomy of a sub
 ----------------